google/cdep/doc/authoring.md

 ```

 ## Step 4 -- Build BoringSSL for a single ABI
 This step builds BoringSSL for a armeabi.
-You can repeat this step for other ABIs to get them but that's not necessary for this demo.
+You can repeat this step for other ABIs to get them but that's not necessary for this tutorial.
 ```
 cmake-3.8.1-Linux-x86_64/bin/cmake \
   -H. \